 Accept as many settling in sessions as you are offered.
 They will put your mind at rest that you’ve chosen the right place, and allow you to gage how your child is going to cope.
 If your child is unsettled, ask the setting if they can offer additional settling in sessions.
 They should more than likely be happy to oblige as they have to work in partnership with parents as part of the EYFS.

 From One Mum To Another

 You’re going to feel nervous and guilty wherever and whoever you choose to look after your child while you go to work.
 So make sure you have covered all bases and done your research to make it as easy as possible on everyone.

-What words of advice would you give a mum on choosing a childcare provision?
+Do you have any words of advice that you would you give a mum on choosing a childcare provider?